• Skip to primary navigation

 Place the tempeh block in a saucepan or skillet, cover with water or vegetable broth, and simmer uncovered for about 10 minutes.
 The tempeh will swell and puff up.

-simmering tempeh in pan
+Simmering tempeh in a pan with water.

 Remove, let cool, then slice, dice (like our recipe below) into desired pieces, or crumble.